-7 Common Health Care Delivery Models Explained
+7 Types of Health Care Delivery Models

 Health care delivery models offer the very first layer of confusion for many consumers.
 Here, we'll discuss seven common models: HMO, PPO, POS, EPO, PFFS, SNP and ACO and examine the differences between each one.